 - Educate residents on policies and procedures within the halls, document all policy violations, and communicate all violations to the Residence Hall Manager

 - Exercise conflict mediation and resolution practices with residents.

 - Work closely with the Residence Hall Manager to enhance community building efforts.

-- Actively inform residents of pertinent academic and University information.
+- Actively inform residents of pertinent academic and college information.

 - Assist, as requested, in the handling of all emergency situations (e.g., fire, health, safety).